-The DoD, GSA, and NASA are proposing to amend the Federal Acquisition Regulation (FAR) to implement regulatory changes made by the Small Business Administration (SBA).
-The proposed rule would set Government-wide policy for partial set-asides and reserves, and setting aside orders for small business under multiple-award contracts.
+The Dept. of Defense (DoD), General Services Administration (GSA), and the National Aeronautics and Space Administration (NASA) are proposing to amend the Federal Acquisition Regulations (FAR) to implement regulatory changes applicable to small businesses that were proposed by the Small Business Administration (SBA) The proposed rule would set federal government-wide policy for partial set-asides and reserves, as well as set aside orders for small business under multiple-award contracts.

 The Act, signed on September 27, 2010, was supposed to enhance small business participation in Federal procurement.
 Section 1331 of the Jobs Act, the focus of this rule, provided authority for three acquisition techniques to facilitate contracting with small businesses on multiple-award contracts: